SirScarfalot/Scarfy-mod/README.md

 Well, that definitely means my mod is out.
 As is "butchery refuse", adobe, wattle-and-daub, fertilizer, all forms of manure, vomiting, sewage...
 Look, I get it: you don't want immature potty humor.
 I don't either.
 It would add nothing and cost everything if we opened the door to "hurr hurr I threw a jar of pee at a zombie hurr", but this is serious historical chemistry.
 If the idea of using poop as a resource offends your sensibilities, then why did you implement it in the first place?

 So, I would appreciate an answer as to what *possible* justification there could be for the removal of the recipe for ammonia, beyond the obvious "It has already been decided, and no amount of debate will change that".
-If that's the sole and only reason for it, then so be it, but at least admit to that despotic stance without weaselling around it please.
+If that's the sole and only reason for it, then so be it, but at least admit to that despotic stance without weaselling around it.

 Until then, I've created a simple mod that enables the crafting of ammonia: not out of urine, since that's not actually a thing in the game, but from feces as a stand-in for other animal excreta.
 It's difficult, it requires a college textbook and a chemistry set, but I want my renewable black powder and your "realism" is not gonna stop me from having a realistic experience.